 Considering the social effects of this project and the clear need to strengthen the electricity grid in this region a compromise will need to be negotiated between project proponents and affected parties.
 Further to this, consideration will need to be given to the technical limitation that a project of this nature faces as well as to the broader environmental threats it poses in respect of such matters as fauna and flora and threats to sensitive natural areas.
 The nature of the transmission line is such that it is possible to retain a route alternative while making more localised adjustments in an effort to accommodate local conditions.
+This is particularly relevant in respect of the extra 8 meters required for the 400 kV transmission line, which is 55 meters wide as opposed to 47 meters associated with the 275 kV transmission line.
 The need for and nature of localised adjustments will only become clearly evident during a corridor walk-down, when the central line and footprint of the transmission line and towers will be pegged and any flaws to the initial route will be identified.